mabeltje/SignBlendingInterface/README.md

 *   `cameraController.js`: Manages camera behavior and controls.
 *   `eyeBlinkController.js`: Controls eye blink animations for the character.
 *   `styles.css`: Contains the CSS styling for the user interface.

+## Video Recording
+The application includes a `VideoRecorder` class that allows users to record the animation sequence as a video.
+The recorder supports various quality presets and codecs, and can be configured to automatically stop after a specified duration.

+### Usage
+To record a sequence, click the "Record Sequence" button before playing the animation.
+The video will be downloaded automatically once the recording is complete.